October 2017 Chairperson’s Message

 In September, we had an informative meeting about how to keep job sites safe from crime.
 If you weren’t able to attend, I’ll sum it up in a nutshell: we need to remove the opportunity to steal from our sites.
 There are many ways to do that, but locking things up is the first, most obvious step.
 Always be mindful of your surroundings and how and where you are storing things of value to you.

 Our next meeting will be at the HBAL office where we will have lunch and hear from Jess Baker from GRNE Solutions.
 I’m looking forward to hearing about this cutting edge local business!

 In 2001, the Home Builders Association of Lincoln was asked by an employee of the Building & Safety Department to help build a ramp for a fellow city employee.
 Because the need was temporary, it was decided the best approach was to purchase a light-weight modular aluminum ramp which could be assembled on site and, once the ramp was no longer needed, it could be removed and stored for future use.
 Since then, the ramp has been used numerous times by those in need and HBAL members are quick to volunteer the man hours required to make it happen.

-Members of the Remodelers Council of Lincoln recently installed the modular ramp system for a Lincoln couple.
-This ramp will be lent to the couple, one of whom is confined to a wheelchair, on a temporary basis and will allow them to enjoy the outdoors.
+Members of the Remodelers Council of Lincoln last installed the modular ramp system for a Lincoln couple in 2013.
+This ramp was lent to the couple, one of whom was confined to a wheelchair, on a temporary basis and allowed them to enjoy the outdoors.
 Click here to view more photos from the installation.

 Remodelers Council Receives BBB Integrity Award